 Now that I’ve finished reading À la recherche du temps perdu, there’s an odd gap in my mornings.
-(I am aware of having Proust as part of a daily habit, given how much he had to say about the opposition between habit and full consciousness, but reading a couple of pages of his work was a habit all the same.)
+(I am aware of the irony of having Proust as part of a daily habit, given how much he had to say about the opposition between habit and full consciousness, but reading a couple of pages of his work was a habit all the same.)
 I want to take on something else.

 A conversation last week with a 40ish friend helped me to think about criteria for the next reading project.
 My friend was raised without religious instruction and, realising that this had left a huge gap in his cultural knowledge, he had decided to read the Bible.
 Most of the way through Genesis he was disappointed, not only by the tedious begats, but by what he felt was poor storytelling.
 He singled out the story of Abraham’s interrupted sacrifice of Isaac as particularly nonsensical.
 I realised that those stories – Adam and Eve; Noah; Lot’s wife; Abraham, Sara and the angel; Isaac, Leah and Rachel; David dancing naked before the Ark of the Covenant – would seem very different if read cursorily for the first time rather than received with the force of canonicality (if that’s a word) behind them.
 I want to spend a couple of minutes each morning engaging with a substantial work of literature, not rushing it, not studying it, but letting each small portion settle for a day before I take on the next one.

 Homer came to mind: I know people who have spent years reading the Iliad and the Odyssey as a group project.
-Or James Joyce: All those Bloomsday celebrations can’t be for nothing, and Finnegan’s Wake is at least as daunting as À la recherche.
+Or James Joyce: all those Bloomsday celebrations can’t be for nothing, and Finnegan’s Wake is at least as daunting as À la recherche.
 Byron’s Don Juan.
 The Epic of Gilgamesh.
 The Aeneid (though I did that, 20 lines a day, in my mid 20s, so it would be a repeat).
-Middlemarch (another repeat, but why take it slow?).The Divina Commedia in Italian.
+Middlemarch (another repeat, but why not take it slow?).The Divina Commedia in Italian.
 Das Kapital (but not in German).
 It’s a long list of contenders.

 Don’t ask me why because I don’t know, but I’ve decided to read Wordsworth’s ‘The Prelude’.
 In my time at Sydney University, the emphasis was on close reading.
 I’m grateful for what I learned in that way, but it meant that we got to read an excerpt from this long poem without being told anything about the poem itself, or encouraged to find out about it for ourselves.
 In fact, I didn’t know until I looked up the Wikipedia entry just now that Wordsworth began working on it in his late 20s and continued to do so all his life; that it was intended as the introduction to an epic, The Recluse, which he never finished.
 I believe that the version I’m about to read was published posthumously in 1850, the year Wordsworth died.
 I don’t expect references to it to crop up in movies, other poems, newspaper articles, the way references to Proust have in the last 22 months, and I’m not ruling out the possibility of abandoning ship, but I’ll start tomorrow morning, a page of blank verse a day, and I’ll blog about how it’s going in a month.